-- Self rescue
+- Self rescue;

-- Recognizing and managing stress in other divers
+- Recognizing and managing stress in other divers;

-- Emergency management and equipment
+- Emergency management and equipment;

-- Rescuing panicked divers
+- Rescuing panicked divers;

-- Rescuing unresponsive divers
+- Rescuing unresponsive divers.

-The Scuba Gear You Use
+Scuba Gear You Use

-You use all your basic scuba gear including a dive computer and accessories.
+You use all your basic scuba gear including a dive computer, pocket mask and a compass.

-The Learning Materials You Need
+Learning Materials You Need

 To enrol in the PADI Rescue Diver course, you must

-- Be 12 years or older
+- Be 12 years or older;

-- Have a PADI Adventure Diver or Advanced Open Water certification (or have a qualifying certification from another organization)
+- Have a PADI Adventure Diver or Advanced Open Water certification (or have a qualifying certification from another organization);

 - Your Next Adventure